logangoins/logangoins.github.io/_posts/2024-1-4-HeadHunter.md

 <br />

-Let’s generate a Linux agent and initiate a callback locally on our Kali Linux machine.
-First let’s start up our HeadHunter listener on the loopback address: 127.0.0.1 and on port 443.
+Let’s see HeadHunter in action!
+First start up our HeadHunter listener on the loopback address: 127.0.0.1 and on port 443.

 We can use the command:
 ```